casalaspro/db-gestore-eventi/README.md

 # ER Diagram Excercise
 I created a ER Diagram with the website [Supabase](https://supabase.com/).
-I discovered that i can't use the ENUM type of value defining the columns af a table.
+I discovered that i can't use the ENUM type of value defining the columns of a table.
 This is unpleasent.

 ## The tables used